tubearchivist/tubearchivist/docs/Installation.md

    4. Click on the `Create🔽` button and choose *create Folder*.
    5. **Name** the folder "media".
 #### 7. Confirm Folder Structure
-Once all of the folders have been created, it should have a folder structure within Docker\TubeArchivist that includes "cache", "es", "media", and "redis" fodlers.
+Once all of the folders have been created, it should have a folder structure within Docker\TubeArchivist that includes "cache", "es", "media", and "redis" folders.
 ![Synology - Docker Folder Structure](assets/Synology_0.2.0_Docker-Folder-Structure.png)

 #### 8. Change Permissions - CLI Required